canvas-medical/documentation/collections/_api/paymentnotice.md

         name: PaymentNotice
         article: "a"
         description: >-
-          This resource provides the status of the payment for goods and services rendered, and the request and response resource references.
+          Records of payments made towards a patient's balance.
         attributes:
           - name: id
             description: >-
               The identifier of the payment notice
             type: string
             required: true
-          - name: resourceType
-            type: string
-            required: true
           - name: status
             type: string
             required: true
+            description: >-
+              Required by the FHIR spec.
+Canvas only supports payments with a status of **active**.
           - name: request
+            type: json
+            required: true
+            description: >-
+              A reference to the patient whose balance this payment is being applied to.
+            attributes:
+                - name: reference
                   type: string
                   required: true
-            description: >-
-              The request reference
           - name: created
             type: datetime
             required: true
             description: >-
-              The date the payment notice was created
+              Required by the FHIR spec.
+We recommend sending the current datetime on create; however, the value returned by the search interaction will be the creation timestamp of the actual database record.
           - name: payment
-            type: string
+            type: json
             required: true
+            description: >-
+              The `payment` field is required by FHIR, but is not used by Canvas.
+Canvas recommends sending an empty JSON object.
           - name: recipient
-            type: string
+            type: json
             required: true
+            description: >-
+              The `recipient` field is required by FHIR, but is not used by Canvas.
+Canvas recommends sending an empty JSON object.
           - name: amount
-            type: string
+            type: json
             required: true
+            description: >-
+              The payment amount.
+            attributes:
+                - name: value
+                  type: decimal
+                  description: >-
+                    The amount of USD to apply to the patient's balance.
+                - name: currency
+                  type: code
+                  description: >-
+                    Only **USD** is supported, and **USD** will be used regardless of what is provided.
           - name: paymentStatus
-            type: string
+            type: json
-            required: true
+            required: false
             description: >-
-              Issued or cleared Status of the payment
+              Status of the payment
             attributes:
               - name: coding
-                type: json
+                type: array
+                description: >-
+                  In search responses, there will be a single coding of **paid**.
                 attributes:
                   - name: system
                     type: string
                   - name: code
                     type: string
+                    description: >-
+                      In search responses, the code of **paid** will be noted.
         search_parameters:
           - name: request
             type: string
-            description: The request reference
+            required: true
+            description: A reference to the patient whose balance the payment was applied to.
         endpoints: [search, create]
         search:
-          responses: [200, 400]
+          responses: [200, 500]
           example_request: payment-notice-search-request
           example_response: payment-notice-search-response
         create: